-The initial hemoglobin in patients with acute upper GI bleeding will often be at the patient's baseline because the patient is losing whole blood.
-With time (typically after 24 hours or more) the hemoglobin will decline as the blood is diluted by the influx of extravascular fluid into the vascular space and by fluid administered during resuscitation.
-It should be kept in mind that overhydration can lead to a falsely low hemoglobin value.
+The initial hemoglobin level in patients with acute upper GI bleeding will often be at the patient's baseline because the patient is losing whole blood.
+With time (typically after 24 hours or more) the hemoglobin level will decline as the blood is diluted by the influx of extravascular fluid into the vascular space and by fluid administered during resuscitation.
+It should be kept in mind that excessive volume administration can lead to a falsely low hemoglobin value.
 The initial hemoglobin level is monitored every two to eight hours, depending upon the severity of the bleed.

 Patients with acute bleeding should have normocytic red blood cells.
 Microcytic red blood cells or iron deficiency anemia suggest chronic bleeding.
-Because blood is absorbed as it passes through the small bowel and patients may have decreased renal perfusion, patients with acute upper GI bleeding typically have an elevated blood urea nitrogen (BUN)-to-creatinine or urea-to-creatinine ratio (>20:1 or >100:1, respectively) [10,11].
+Because blood is absorbed as it passes through the small bowel and patients may have decreased renal perfusion, patients with acute upper GI bleeding typically have an elevated blood urea nitrogen (BUN)-to-creatinine or urea-to-creatinine ratio.
+Values >36:1 or >100:1, respectively, suggest upper GI bleeding as the cause [11-13].
 The higher the ratio, the more likely the bleeding is from an upper GI source .

-The presence of red blood or coffee ground material in the aspirate also confirms an upper GI source of bleeding and predicts whether the bleeding is caused by a lesion at increased risk for ongoing or recurrent bleeding [13,14].
+The presence of red blood or coffee ground material in the nasogastric aspirate also confirms an upper GI source of bleeding and predicts whether the bleeding is caused by a lesion at increased risk for ongoing or recurrent bleeding [15,17].
 However, lavage may not be positive if bleeding has ceased or arises beyond a closed pylorus.
-The presence of nonbloody bilious fluid suggests that the pylorus is open and that there is no active upper GI bleeding distal to the pylorus .
+Nasogastric aspiration of nonbloody bilious fluid suggests that the pylorus is open and that there is no active upper GI bleeding distal to the pylorus .